Search

 Back to top

 • Disconnect the power supply before making any adjustments or changing bits.
-Inspect bits carefully before installing
+Inspect bits carefully before installing.

 • Ensure that the bit is securely mounted in the chuck and the base is tight.

-• Put the base of the router on the work, template or guide.
+• Put the base of the router on the work, template, or guide.
 Make sure that the bit can rotate freely before switching on the motor.

-• Secure stock.
+• Secure the stock.
 Never rely on yourself or a second person to support or hold the material.
 Sudden torque or kickback from the router can cause damage and injury.

 What should you do to work with a router safely?